ScanMountGoat/xc3_lib/xc3_tex/README.md

 `xc3_tex input.wimdo image_folder`
 `xc3_tex edit-wimdo input.wimdo image_folder output.wimdo`

 Most Xenoblade 3 models store higher resolution textures in the `chr/tex/nx` folder.
 Specifying the folder is optional if the input file is in a fully extracted game dump.
+The resulting `.wimdo` and `.wismt` files will be generated with embedded high resolution textures similar to Xenoblade 1 DE and Xenoblade 2 to avoid modifying `chr/tex/nx` textures that may be used by multiple models.
+This will likely result in larger file sizes than the originals.

 `xc3_tex input/chr/ch/ch01011013.wimdo image_folder`
 `xc3_tex edit-wimdo ch01011013.wimdo image_folder output/chr/ch/ch01011013.wimdo input/chr/tex/nx`